apache/sling-org-apache-sling-scripting-bundle-tracker/README.md

   3. inside each `resourceType` folder create a `Version` folder; this has to follow the Semantic Versioning constraints described at [1];
   4. add your scripts, using the same naming conventions that you were used to from before [4];
-  5. manually define your provide and require capabilities; just kidding; add the [`org.apache.sling.scripting.maven.plugin`](../org-apache-sling-scripting-maven-plugin) to your build section and add its required properties in the `maven-bundle-plugin`'s instructions (check [this](../examples/org-apache-sling-scripting-examplebundle/pom.xml) example);
+  5. manually define your provide and require capabilities; just kidding; add the [`scriptingbundle-maven-plugin`](https://github.com/apache/sling-scriptingbundle-maven-plugin) to your build section and add its required properties in the `maven-bundle-plugin`'s instructions (check [this](https://github.com/apache/sling-org-apache-sling-scripting-bundle-tracker-it/tree/master/examples/org-apache-sling-scripting-examplebundle/pom.xml) example);
   6. `mvn clean sling:install`.

 ### Integration Tests

-To run the integration tests do:
+The integration tests are provided by the [`org.apache.sling.scripting.bundle.tracker.it`](https://github.com/apache/sling-org-apache-sling-scripting-bundle-tracker-it) project.
+To run the integration tests execute the following command:

 ```
 mvn clean verify -Pit